 After working with Bluegrass Bernedoodles for the last few years, I truly thought that everyone knew about temperament testing.
 I remember talking to a girl at a wedding who said she was getting a miniature goldendoodle.
 I said, “Wow, that’s so exciting!
 What’s her temperament like?”
 When she said, “I’m not sure, what do you mean by temperament?”
 I got so confused.
 I said, “Wait, the breeder didn’t go over the temperament with you?”

 I’ve listened to LeAnne talk on the phone about puppy temperaments for years.
 After hearing so many families rave about how their dog was such a great fit, I thought temperament testing was “industry standard”.
-Clearly, it should be!
-Recently, the Bluegrass Team got to go to Jeanette Forrey's training and learn from the very best all about this!
+Clearly, it should be.
+The Bluegrass Team had the opportunity to go to Jeanette Forrey's training and learn from the very best all about this.
 Here's some photos from their trip!

 Recently, I’ve been researching a lot more about it!
 I’ve always loved personality tests like the enneagram and love languages… and to me, temperament tests are the dog version of that for sure, but in an even bigger way!
 After taking about 2 hours worth of notes on Jeanette Forrey’s 12 Puppy Temperament Traits video and diving into her book all about it, I’m intrigued (and a little obsessed) and here’s why…